-The City of Kalamazoo conducted two lead and copper monitoring programs in 2021 to comply with federal and state lead and copper regulations.
+The City of Kalamazoo conducted two lead and copper monitoring programs in 2024 to comply with federal and state lead and copper regulations.
 These programs target homes that are likely to have the highest concentrations of lead in their drinking water and include those with lead service lines as well as homes with copper plumbing built before lead solder was outlawed in the late 1980s.
 Kalamazoo did not exceed the EPA Action level of 15 parts per billion (ppb) for lead or 1300 ppb for copper.
-Results of the testing can be found in the 2021 Water Quality Data table on pages 6-7.
+Results of the testing can be found in the 2024 Water Quality Data table on pages 6-7.
+As of January 1st 2025 the EPA action level for lead was reduced from 15 ppt to 12 ppb.
+The City of Kalamazoo has implemented these acton levels on all lead reports.

-There are currently 3,017 known lead services, 5,860 service lines of unknown material, and 41,669 total service lines.
+There are currently approximately 50,000 total service lines, with approximately 4200 known lead or assumed lead services that are being scheduled for replacement in our ongoing Capital Improvement Plan.
 The City of Kalamazoo is conducting a thorough inventory throughout the year and any updates to these numbers will be listed in future Water Quality Reports.